 5. Revisit Your Core Values Daily

 Vision, mission and core values are foundational to success.
 They have their core values framed on the wall of the office.
 More importantly, they use the acronym “FIRE” as the measuring stick for every decision.
 They don’t FIRE until the action has passed through the FIRE:

 These ladies are the real deal and their success is inspiring.
 Armed with an idea and a dream, they launched out on an incredible journey.
 They lacked any business, publishing or manufacturing experience and didn’t have start-up funds.
 With sheer determination and a lot of faith, they have built a remarkable business.
-They are living with passion and purpose while making a profit – their business has had an annual growth rate of 272% since 2005.
+They are living with passion and purpose while making a profit.

 I didn’t expect to learn much from an elf.
 But the one on the shelf surprised me.